Explore the various educational resource options made available to help those affected by Parkinson's disease.

 Tom manages his Parkinson's disease (PD) symptoms by staying active, eating right and working with his health care team.
 He recently admitted to his doctor that when his wife isn't home he sometimes forgets to take his medication.
 His doctor recommended setting an alarm and using a pill organizer.

 Eleanor was sitting at her friend Margaret’s house when she noticed a dog sniffing around the couch.
 She asked Margaret when she got the dog.
 Margaret said she didn’t have a dog.
 Eleanor realized she must be experiencing what her doctor warned her about when he increased her Parkinson’s disease (PD) medication dosage: hallucinations.
 She called her doctor that afternoon.

 Before Miguel was diagnosed with Parkinson’s disease (PD) he often experienced A feeling of nervousness, worried thoughts and physical distress..
-He retired early, but his anxiety would keep coming back, aggravating his tremor and making his thoughts race.
+He retired early, but his anxiety would keep coming back, aggravating his Involuntary shaking of the hands, arms, legs, jaw or tongue.